garrettmflynn/escode/README.md

 `components` contains the official repository of ES Components (ESC).

 ### [escompose](./libraries/escompose/README.md)
-`escompose` uses [graphscript](https://github.com/brainsatplay/graphscript) to compile ES Components into standardized Web Components that respond to each other.
+`escompose` compiles ES Components into standardized Web Components that respond to each other.

 ### [esmonitor](./libraries/esmonitor/README.md)
 `esmonitor` allows for notification of any changes to ES Module variables during runtime.